telota/quick-csr/README.rst

 an appropriate Python ZIP Application that includes all its dependencies and system specific binaries.
 See the Releases_ page to find ready-to-launch zip applications.
-If your OS is not (yet) supported, please head over to the next section or open an issue_ to request one.
+If your OS is not (yet) supported, please head over to INSTALL.rst_ or open an issue_ to request one.

 Usage is as described below but with the system specific *filename* instead of